desmos-labs/desmos/docs/developers/queries/user-dtag-requests.md

-## Query user's dTag requests
+## Query user's DTag requests
-This query endpoint allows you to retrieve the dTag requests of the user with the given `address`.
+This query endpoint allows you to retrieve the DTag requests of the user with the given `address`.

 **CLI**
 ```bash